An improved bound on the number of point-surface incidences in three dimensions: Main Result

 \subsection{Notation}

 Throughout the paper, $c$ and $C$ will denote sufficiently small and large constants, respectively, which are allowed to vary from line to line.
-We will write $A\lesssim B$ to mean $A<CB$ and we say that a quantity is $O(A)$ if it is $\lesssim A$.
+We will write $A\lesssim B$ to mean $A<CB,$ we will write $A\sim B$ to mean $cB<A<CB,$ and we say that a quantity is $O(A)$ if it is $\lesssim A$.

 Let $\sphrs$ be a collection of smooth (real) surfaces and $\pts$ a collection of points.
 Then $\incidences(\pts,\sphrs)$ is the number of incidences between the surfaces in $\sphrs$ and the points in $\pts$.
 If $S\in\sphrs$ is a surface, then $f_S$ is the polynomial whose zero set is $S$.